 - Guide 1: How to Remove Desktop.push-alert.email (Windows Cleaner Update) from Windows.

-- Guide 2: Get rid of Desktop.push-alert.email (Windows Cleaner Update) from Mac OS X.
+- Guide 2: Get rid of Desktop.push-alert.email (Windows Cleaner Update) on Mac OS X.

-- Guide 3: Remove Desktop.push-alert.email (Windows Cleaner Update) from Google Chrome.
+- Guide 3: Remove Desktop.push-alert.email (Windows Cleaner Update) in Google Chrome.

 - Guide 4: Erase Desktop.push-alert.email (Windows Cleaner Update) from Mozilla Firefox.

 - Guide 5: Uninstall Desktop.push-alert.email (Windows Cleaner Update) from Microsoft Edge.